Baijianlu/AICON2/README.md

     Tao Fan, Artem R. Oganov, AICON: A program for calculating thermal conductivity quickly and accurately, Comput.
 Phys.
 Comm.(2019), 107074, https://doi.org/10.1016/j.cpc.2019.107074

 ## prerequisites
 AICON2 is a Python module and requires Python version 3.5 or higher.
-The dependent Python libraries include [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/), [spglib](https://atztogo.github.io/spglib/), [pymatgen](http://pymatgen.org/index.html) and [atomate](https://atomate.org/) for automatic workflow.
+The dependent Python libraries include [NumPy](http://www.numpy.org/), [SciPy](https://www.scipy.org/), [spglib](https://atztogo.github.io/spglib/), [pymatgen](http://pymatgen.org/index.html).
+If you want to use automatic workflow management tools, [atomate](https://atomate.org/) and [FireWorks](https://materialsproject.github.io/fireworks/) should also be installed.
 All of them can be easily obtained from the [Python Package Index](https://pypi.python.org/pypi) (PyPI), using tools such as pip.
 They may also be bundled with Python distributions aimed at scientists, like [Anaconda](https://anaconda.org/), and with a number of Linux distributions.
 Here we recommend to use Anaconda so that dependencies should be resolved automatically.

 ## Compiling and install AICON2
 Users installing from source must install the dependencies first and then run: